Mallorca, with Menorca, Ibiza and Formentera, belongs to the Spanish archipelago Balearic Islands in the western Mediterranean.

 The most famous yacht clubs, a culturally interesting old town and the third marina are located in Port de Pollensa.

 And the last stop is Cala Figuera, a smaller village with a marina of the same name.
-Before returning to Palma, it is advisable to explore the archipelago of Cabrera.
-This protected natural park is worth a visit.
+Before returning to Palma, you really should explore the archipelago of Cabrera – this protected natural park is worth a visit.